James-VT/MS4_White_Whale_Fundraising/README.md

 Fellow student [Suzy](https://github.com/suzybee1987) was once again hugely helpful for many, many questions I had during the making of this project, as was fellow (former) student [Jenny](https://github.com/jennymalmoe) whose repo provided a source of inspiration and answers.
 Both of these contributed heavily to the code and logic of the blog app, as did fellow (former) student https://github.com/pmeeny whose work provided a lot of inspiration across the project.

 For the error pages, the help of fellow students Guillermo Brachetta and Tom Nagy was invaluable.
-They helped reassure me as to where to locate them and why they weren't working during testing.
+They helped reassure me as to where to locate them and why they weren't working during testing, and with several other issues.

 ## Websites